 Starting a new job can be an exciting time, but it can make getting a mortgage tricky.
 Lenders need to know how risky lending to you will be.
 The less time you’ve been in a job, the more ‘risky’ you seem.
 That’s because lenders like you to have a steady income so they know you can keep up with mortgage repayments.

 Some of the big banks will refuse you if you haven’t been with the same employer for at least a year.
 However, there are specialist mortgage lenders who specialise in dealing with more complex cases.
 A specialist lender will look at your application on a case-by-case basis and assess you on your individual circumstances.

 You’ll just need to work with a mortgage broker to find you the right deal with one of these lenders.
-If you’ve just started a new job and need a mortgage, get in touch to speak to a specialist mortgage advisor.
+If you’ve just started a new job and need a mortgage, get in touch to speak to one of our friendly Mortgage Experts.

 Yes, it’s possible to get a mortgage with a new contract.
 But you’ll need to make sure you apply to the right lender.
 Some of the high street lenders will refuse your application, even if your new contract is with the same company.
 Some lenders will class this as a totally new job.

 While some big banks will need three month’s payslips before looking at your application, there are specialist lenders who will consider you with a new contract.
 You might need to get a written reference from your employer to confirm your earnings.
 It’s a good idea to work with a mortgage broker, who can identify the lenders most likely to accept you.
 They'll then work with you to present your income in the best possible light.